Images and Media

 - Review images before and after publishing on your site to ensure they are accessible for all users.
-For more tips on using Siteimprove to review and approve your images, see Review Images.
+For more tips on using Monsido to review and approve your images, see Review Images.

-- Complex images such as screen captures for documentation, flowcharts and diagrams should have a text equivalent on the same page to fully describe the meaning of the image.
+- Complex images such as screen captures for documentation, data and graphs, organizational charts, infographics, flowcharts and diagrams should have a text equivalent on the same page to fully describe the meaning of the image.

 - Boise State’s Campus Map provides a text alternative for map locations.
 For all campus locations you should embed a map view from the Campus Map to display maps.